 In June, I had one of the worst chop job haircuts of my life.
 The good thing was, she cut off at least half the dyed ends.

 From there I kept my hair regularly trimmed to my jawline, and by October 2016, I was completely transitioned.
 It took almost 20 months.

-My full transition video is here: https://quicksilverhair.com/transition-to-silver/
+You can see my full transition video here: https://quicksilverhair.com/transition-to-silver/